Last updated: 2021

 Why We Collect Your Personal Information

-The Fathering Project collects and administers a range of personal information for the purposes of improving and personalising resources for its subscribers.
+The Fathering Project collects. and manages, and uses a range of personal information for the purposes of improving and personalising resources for, and providing services to, its members.

 How do We Collect the Personal Information?

-Subscriber information is collected primarily through our website, events or at presentations at schools, community groups and worksites.
+Member information is collected primarily through our website, App, events or at presentations at schools, community groups and worksites.